NexusMutual/docs/docs/protocol/nxm-token/token-model.md

 # Additional Information

-In the following sections, you will find the [history of capitalisation controls](/protocol/nxm-token/history-capitalisation-controls) and the [drivers of Capital Pool growth](/protocol/capital-pool) within the mutual.
+In the following sections, you will find the [history of capitalisation controls](/protocol/nxm-token/history-capitalisation-controls) and the [drivers of Capital Pool growth](/protocol/capital-pool) within the Mutual.

 The [history of capitalisation controls](protocol/nxm-token/history-capitalisation-controls) is optional: you can skip to the [drivers of Capital Pool growth](/protocol/capital-pool) section to learn about the conditions under which the Capital Pool expands and contracts.